alexhkurz/alexhkurz.github.io/notes/books.md

 #### Currently Reading

 - Lee Vinsel, Andrew L. Russell (2020) **The Innovation Delusion: How Our Obsession with the New Has Disrupted the Work That Matters Most** What is technology?
-What role does maintenance vs innovation play in technology based prosperity?
+What role does maintenance vs innovation play in technology-based prosperity?
 - Eric J. Johnson (2021) **The Elements of Choice: Why the Way We Decide Matters**
 - Evolutionary Psychology:
   - Robert Trivers (2011) **The Folly of Fools: The Logic of Deceit and Self-Deception in Human Life**.
 Intelligence evolved as an armsrace between deceivers and detectors and self-deception evolved to counter detection.
 What does this tell us about social media and current politics?